simplistix/sybil/docs/parsers.rst

 Parsers
 =======

-Sybil parsers are what extracts examples from documentation source files and turns them into parsed examples with evaluators that can check if they are as expected.
+Sybil parsers are what extracts examples from source files and turns them into parsed examples with evaluators that can check if they are as expected.
 A number of parsers are included, and it's simple enough to write your own.
 The included parsers are as follows: